Peppermint14/uno_game/README.md

 * __[Common Tests](./unit-tests/commontest)__
 * __[Server Tests](./unit-tests/servertest)__

 ## Software Specifications

 Before starting to code the [Software Requirements Specifications](./doc/srs_digitalUno.pdf) and the [Software Design Specifications](./doc/sds_digitalUno.pdf) were determined.
 During the programming process some adaptions in the code were made.

+## Shortcomings

+There are 2 things that currently don't work:

+1. The exit button doesn't work correctly.
+Avoid using it or closing the client window!
+2. When a game is over there is no way to start a second round.

+These two shortcomings are linked as starting a second round has to take into account the players who have left, which isn't done correctly due to point 1.